biehege/cheng/README.md

 when cart submit, del it in cart ... ok

 when cart submit save all status in Settings ... cand current price and so on ... ok

+add order esitmate_price, and update it when submit the cart